 The Harvard Environmental Law Review is one of the nation’s leading environmental law journals, and has been dedicated to publishing high-quality, cutting-edge scholarship for over 30 years.
 ELR publishes two issues each year on a wide variety of topics, including climate change, air and water pollution regulation, energy, land use, international environmental law, administrative law, and law and economics.
 ELR is committed both to making major contributions to the field of environmental law and to providing substantive learning opportunities to its staff.

-The Harvard Human Rights Journal publishes two issues annually in conjunction with the Law School’s Human Rights Program.
+The Harvard Human Rights Journal publishes annually in conjunction with the Law School’s Human Rights Program.
 The Journal provides a forum for scholarship on a broad range of topics related to human rights, international human rights law, and international humanitarian law.
 The Journal publishes cutting-edge pieces by academics, human rights practitioners, government and international organization officials, and law students alike.
 The Journal also hosts an annual Human Rights Conference at the Law School.